 Banu’s garden is more of a large space that has natural divisions in the rather than actual separations.
 Basically her garden surrounds her home.
 Front, back, two side yards.
 No fences and no barriers between her garden and her neighbor’s means that the garden has more of a park-like garden feel.

 Trees in my sisters garden garden are huge.
-A giant Magnolia tree graces Banu’s garden and provides a majestic focal point on one side of her yard.
-It pretty much engulfs one corner of her garden.
-This tree would be the envy of any historical public garden.
+A giant Magnolia tree graces her garden and provides a majestic focal point on one side of her yard.
+It engulfs one entire corner of her garden.
+This tree would be the envy of any historical public garden!